The Minkowski $?(x)$ function, a class of singular measures, quasi-modular and mean-modular forms. I: Mean-modular forms

 There exist several extensions of the space $M_{k}$ of modular forms of weight $k$.
-One of the extensions is the space of the so called \emph{quasi-modular forms}, which are weight $k$ elements of the ring $\mathbb{C}[G_{2},G_{4},G_{6}]$, $G_{4}$ and $G_{6}$ being Eisenstein series of weights $4$ and $6$, respectively.
-Now we describe another $?(x)$-related class of extensions of $M_{k}$.\\
+One of the extensions is the space of the so called \emph{quasi-modular forms}, which are weight $k$ elements of the ring $\mathbb{C}[E_{2},E_{4},E_{6}]$.
+Now we describe another $?(x)$-related class of extension of $M_{k}$, and will later prove that these two extensions are isomorphic!
+This gives unexpected view on quasi-modular forms, where $?(x)$ essentially enters the picture.\\